Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 5. Features

 == Changelog ==
+= 1.1.8 =
+* Added new feature <strong>You will see the link "Hide notification forever" in each notice.
+Push it and they will not bother you anymore.</strong>
+* Added new feature <strong>Disable/Enable plugin updates individually.</strong>
+* Added new feature <strong>Disable/Enable plugin auto updates individually.</strong>
+* Added new feature <strong>Updates nags only for Admin.
+This plugin allows you to hide the update WordPress reminder from all users that are not assumed Administrators (cannot upgrade plugins).</strong>
+* Translation into Italian
+* Fixed quick mode
+* Updated interface style
+* Fixed a problem with the fonts in the update manager
+* Fixed problem with auto update of plugins and themes

 = 1.1.7 =
 * Fixed bug with disable embeds option
 * Fixed bug with core update